kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 LWS itself does not know about the cross-LWS gang.
 The outer controller owns and GCs the `Workload` + CPG tree, the two LWS objects are managed independently, and `replicas > 1` (per-replica leaves, rolling-update interaction, partial-failure semantics) belongs to [KEP-766][kep766].

-**Topology-aware placement.** [KEP-5732][kep5732] adds `topologyConstraints` / `dRAConstraints` to the `Workload` API, letting kube-scheduler co-locate a gang inside a rack / block / DRA domain rather than just any N feasible nodes.
-It is additive on the same Workload object LWS already owns, so once stabilized it surfaces in two ways: in LWS-managed mode, a future optional `spec.gangScheduling.topology` field maps one-to-one onto `Workload.spec.topologyConstraints` (matching the additive-fields plan in [§Graduation Criteria](#graduation-criteria)); in escape-hatch / cross-LWS mode (the prefill+decode shape above), the outer controller writes the constraints directly on its `Workload` with zero LWS-side changes.
+**Topology-aware placement and DRA claims.** [KEP-5732][kep5732] adds `schedulingConstraints` to `PodGroupTemplate` and `PodGroup`, letting kube-scheduler co-locate a gang inside a rack / block rather than just any N feasible nodes.
+[KEP-5729][kep5729] adds `resourceClaims` to the same template / instance pair for PodGroup-shared DRA claims.
+These are additive fields on the PodGroup template and copied PodGroup instance LWS already owns, so once stabilized they surface in two ways: in LWS-managed mode, future optional `spec.gangScheduling` fields map onto the owned `PodGroupTemplate` and per-replica `PodGroup`; in escape-hatch / cross-LWS mode (the prefill+decode shape above), the outer controller writes the constraints and claims directly on its externally owned templates / groups with zero LWS-side changes.

 [kep6012-pr]: https://github.com/kubernetes/enhancements/pull/6017
 [k8s136207]: https://github.com/kubernetes/kubernetes/issues/136207